emilianosanti/minesweeper-react/README.md

 # React Minesweeper Game

 A friendly Minesweeper game developed in React.
-[Demo link - TBD](TBD)
+[Demo](https://minesweeper-react-c4fa4.firebaseapp.com/)

+## Code walkthrough - what we have so far:
+- React Application with 3 routes, /setup /board /games
+- React Router / Redux / Connected react router
+- Sass (BEM methodology for all components)
+- Reusable styles
+- React components are 100% decoupled of the application business logic.
+- Containers components and presentation component concept.
+- Base components + App components
+- The App is not fully responsive for mobile devices.

 ## Game status
 - [X] When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat)